pkuphil/ppkkuu/_pages/WIP.md

       </h1>

       <p class="research-intro">
+        My primary research interest is the problem of perceptual objects: what the objects of perceptual experience are and how they can be directly present to us.
-        My research focuses primarily on the objects of perception and the nature of direct awareness.
-I also work in the philosophy of emotion, especially on formal objects and fittingness, and in the philosophy of language, especially on reference and temporal externalism.
+        I also work in the philosophy of emotion, especially on institutional formal objects and fittingness, and in the philosophy of language, especially on reference and temporal externalism.
       </p>

     </div>